smithy-lang/smithy/docs/source-2.0/aws/aws-endpoints-region.rst

 Endpoint Pattern
 ----------------

+Endpoint Patterns SHOULD being with a scheme of either `http` or `https`.
 When specifying special case endpoints in :ref:`StandardRegionalEndpoints <aws.endpoints#standardRegionalEndpoints-trait>` or :ref:`StandardPartitionalEndpoints <aws.endpoints#standardPartitionalEndpoints-trait>` you may use an endpoint pattern such as ``https://{service}.{region}.{dnsSuffix}`` with the following pattern substitutions: